Arizona Cardinals vs. Seattle Seahawks NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Seahawks stats and trends

-- Seattle has five wins against the spread in nine games this year.
+- Seattle has five wins against the spread in nine games this season.

-- The Seahawks are 3-2 ATS when underdogs by 2.5 points or more this year.
+- The Seahawks are 3-2 ATS when underdogs by 2 points or more this season.

-- Seattle's games this season have hit the over on just two of nine set point totals (22.2%).
+- Seattle's games this year have hit the over on just two of nine set point totals (22.2%).

-- Seattle is 4-1 against the spread and 3-2 overall when the team records more than 18.9 points.
+- When Seattle records more than 18.9 points, it is 4-1 against the spread and 3-2 overall.

-- The Seahawks have turned the ball over six times, 13 fewer times than the Cardinals have forced turnovers (19).
+- The Seahawks have six giveaways this season, while the Cardinals have 19 takeaways.

 Home and road insights